 The employer would not be legally obligated to pay you for unused time if the company policy does not address the issue.”

 If the employer agreed to pay for unused vacation time in the contract, or according to their company policy, they are required to pay the unused portion on the regularly scheduled payday for the period in which the termination occurred.

-Like being required to payout vacation time, employers cannot withhold earned vacation time if the employer stated they do pay out as company policy or in the employee contract.
+Being required to payout vacation time, employers cannot withhold earned vacation time if the employer stated they do payout as company policy or in the employee contract.
 The best practice is to clearly document your company’s vacation policy and disclose it openly to avoid frustration and confusion.